Triple J's Hottest 100 of 1994

-The 1994 Triple J Hottest 100, counted down in January 1995, was a countdown of the most popular songs of the year, according to listeners of the Australian radio station Triple J. A CD featuring 32 of the songs was released.
-A countdown of the videos of most of the songs was also shown on the ABC music series Rage.
+The 1994 Triple J Hottest 100, counted down in January 1995, was the second annual countdown of the most popular songs of the year, according to listeners of the Australian radio station Triple J. A compilation featuring 32 of the songs was released on cassette and CD.
+A countdown of the music videos of most of the songs was also shown on the ABC music program Rage.

+Listeners could vote for one song at a time by phone (charged at 50 cents per call) and were allowed to vote as many times as they wanted.
+Listeners could select songs from a voting list provided by Triple J, or nominate a song of their choosing if it was not on the shortlist.